abdonkov/FileExplorerInterceptor/README.md

 #### The Problem

+First and foremost using this approach item selection on directory opening doesn't work, or at least not it some file managers.

-When using this approach and using the option "Show in folder" in some apps there is a bug, which makes the directory opening very slow (more than 10 seconds) when the operation is performed a second time in a short period.
+However, the real problem actually is that when using this approach and using the option "Show in folder" in some apps there is a bug, which makes the directory opening very slow (more than 10 seconds) when the operation is performed a second time in a short period.

 This problem probably happens only with Browsers *(Chrome, Firefox)* and Electron based apps *(Skype, Teams, Slack, Discord)* but I'm not completely sure.
 I had only one native app that has a "show in folder" option which uses the Windows Shell and it worked correctly there.